 These days, there are so many gluten free recipes, and packaged snacks on the market which is amazing!
 But, I wanted to reshare this 3 ingredient banana oatmeal muffin recipe (which is 4 with the blueberries) because it is delicious and easy!

-This Banana Oatmeal Muffin recipe features ripe blueberries and overripe bananas which gives it its naturally sweet taste.
+This Banana Oatmeal Muffin Cups recipe features ripe blueberries and overripe bananas which gives it its naturally sweet taste.
 If you do not use ripe fruit, you will not have a naturally sweet muffin–it is as simple as that.

-Oatmeal Banana Muffins Ingredients
+Oatmeal Banana Muffin Cup Ingredients

 - 3 cups of gluten free old fashioned oats (you can use regular as well)